jakobmattsson/jscov/README.md

 * Some characters in regexps appears to be improperly escaped, for example $.
 Investigate.
 * Add some more test scaffolding, based on other peoples code in order to analyse coding styles other than my own.
-* The Travis-CI tests are failing due to a bug in wrench, when running ndoe 0.6.
-Fix.